carvel-dev/carvel/site/content/kapp-controller/docs/develop/package-command.md

 - `--values` _boolean_, Add or keep values supplied to package install, optional (default `true`)

 ### Listing package installs
-The `package install list` command can be used to list all installed packages.
+The `package installed list` command can be used to list all installed packages.
 ```bash
 $ kctrl package installed list
 ```